Ambassadors

 Korky Paul

-Korky Paul is also a festival regular and is renowned for his superb and witty illustrations for the hugely popular Winnie The Witch series, winner of the Children’s Book Award.
-He has illustrated many other children’s titles and has also won the coveted European Multi-Media Award.
-He visits schools regularly promoting his passion for drawing and has children captivated by his drawings.
-Korky (real name Hamish Vigne Christie Paul) grew up in Zimbabwe but thankfully now lives much closer in Oxford.
+Korky Paul is also a Festival regular and is renowned for his superb and witty illustrations for the hugely popular Winnie the Witch series, winner of the Children’s Book Award.
+He has illustrated many other children’s titles and won the coveted European Multi-Media Award.
+He visits schools regularly, promoting his passion for drawing, and has children captivated by his drawings.
+Korky (real name Hamish Vigne Christie Paul) grew up in Zimbabwe but thankfully now lives much closer in Oxford and a bit further away in Greece.

 facebook twitter x youtube instagram phone mail location